 Here you can see exactly what keywords were used and how many times that keyword appeared in their article.

-All you need to do is use the extra related words in your sentence to drastically improve the quality of your already existing content.
+All you need to do is use the extra related words in your paragraph to drastically improve the quality of your already existing content.

 NB.
 That these aren’t just synonyms.
 These are words that are commonly found together.
 Something you can’t discover using a thesaurus.

-As you are writing your article it is compared to snippets downloaded as research.
+As you are writing your article any duplicate content is marked in this tab.

 Rewrite the affected sentences to make your article 100% unique.